bentoml/BentoML/docs/source/concepts/runner.rst

     All runners presented in one :code:`bentoml.Service` object must have unique names.
     The default Runner name is the Runnable class name.
 When using the same Runnable class to create multiple runners and use them in the same service, user must rename runners by specifying the :code:`name` parameter when creating the runners.
+Runner name are a key to configuring individual runner at deploy time and to runner related logging and tracing features.

 ..
 TODO::
     Add example Runnable implementation with a batchable method